strapi/documentation/developer-docs/latest/migration-guide/migration-guide-3.3.x-to-3.4.0.md

 > This migration step is **not required**.
 If you prefer doing the configuration updates manually, you can ignore it.

 > This migration script changes the configuration stored in database.
-If you upgrade an application running in production, you will have to run the script on the production envrionment too.
+If you upgrade an application running in production, you will have to run the script on the production environment too.

 What the script will do: